Overview ↑ Back to top

 What hosting providers can I use for my CBD store? ↑ Back to top

 We aren’t recommending specific hosting providers at this time because company policies on CBD and hemp-derived products are rapidly changing.
-WordPress.com does not support stores that sell CBD or other hemp-derived products online.
+We can confirm that WordPress.com does not support stores that sell CBD or other hemp-derived products online.
 We recommend asking your host ahead of time to confirm you can host your store there.